thebradleysanders/Monoprice-6-Zone-Audio-Controller/README.md

 * Click add->Monoprice 6-Zone Amplifier Custom
 * Configure using your serial port & source names

-* <b>Note:</b> If the core integration is already configured, simply add this custom one to overwrite it, you should not need to delete & readd the integration.
+* <b>Note:</b> If the core integration is already configured, disable it before adding this custom one.

  ## Services
  * monoprice_custom.snapshot